US STOCKS-Wall St closes higher as Yellen backs more stimulus

 "Today it's really all about Janet Yellen, and the push that she is taking for stimulus," said Thomas Martin, senior portfolio manager at Globalt Investments in Atlanta, adding that the focus on stimulus "sets an underpinning for the markets to continue to move higher."

 With earnings season underway, Bank of America BAC.N initially rose as it also topped fourth-quarter profit estimates and joined JPMorgan JPM.N, Citigroup Inc C.N and Wells Fargo & Co WFC.N in releasing some cash reserves to cover for coronavirus-driven loan losses, underscoring its confidence in the economy.
-The stock pared gains however and was last about flat.
+The stock pared gains however and down 0.7%.

-Big U.S. bank Goldman Sachs Group Inc's GS.N fourth-quarter profit more than doubled, dwarfing estimates after another blowout performance at its trading and underwriting business, but its shares also gave up early gains.
+Big U.S. bank Goldman Sachs Group Inc's GS.N fourth-quarter profit more than doubled, dwarfing estimates after another blowout performance at its trading and underwriting business, but its shares also gave up early gains to end 2.3% lower.

 Wall Street's main indexes rallied to record highs recently on hopes of a speedy economic recovery fueled by a hefty fiscal stimulus package and vaccine distribution.